grantcolley/blazor-solution-setup/README.md

 >
 > **_NOTE:_**
 > The **_WeatherForecastService_** service uses the `IHttpClientFactory` interface to ensure the sockets associated with each `HttpClient` instance are shared, thus preventing the issue of socket exhaustion.
->
-> `IHttpClientFactory` can be registered by calling `AddHttpClient`.
-Alternatively register a typed client to accept an `HttpClient` parameter in its constructor.
->
->             services.AddHttpClient(..) // registers IHttpClientFactory